mighty-gerbils/gerbil/doc/tutorial/proxy.md

 through FFI, thus providing access to the full POSIX socket programming API with a nonblocking interface.

-The second one is a full-blown SOCKS4 proxy, written using the `:std/net/server` package.
+The second one is an anonymous SOCKS4 proxy, written using the `:std/net/server` package.
 This package provides high level network programming facilities using multiplexed i/o optimized for the operating system of the host.
 On linux this utilizes `epoll` and soon `kqueue` on BSD/MacOS, with a fallback implementation of polling using